How to Start a Blog

-(I’ve been blogging almost a decade and have seen all the wild changes on the Internet—so I’ve learned what’s important and what’s, well, not.)
+(I’ve been blogging for a decade and have seen all the wild changes on the internet—so I’ve learned what’s important and what’s, well, not.)

 It’s actually not that hard, but there’s a lot of conflicting, confusing information out there.
 On this page?
 I’m going to spell out how to easily start a blog (at least how I would), so you can get spend less time figuring out the details and more time creating your new stuff.